oyname/OYNAME.github.io/API_COMPACT.md

-# OYNAME ENGINE API OVERVIEW
+# KROM ENGINE API OVERVIEW

-This document provides a high-level overview of the OYNAME Engine API.
+This document provides a high-level overview of the KROM ENGINE API.

 It explains the actual engine path, the main runtime layers, and the minimal concepts required to get a scene on screen.